gourabdg47/gourabdg47.github.io/_posts/2025-04-09-application-security.md

 3. **Execution**: The code runs on the server _or_ passes to downstream systems (e.g., databases).

 #### SQL Injections Attacks
 Web apps often take user input (like search terms) and use it to build database queries.
-For example, an e-commerce site might process a search for **"orange tiger pillow"** like this:
+For example, an e-commerce site might process a search for **"orange tiger pillow"** like this :

 ```SQL
 SELECT ItemName, ItemDescription, ItemPrice
 FROM Products